 5. Trainer battles

 Last but not least, trainer battles are one of the best ways to get special items in Pokémon Go.
 Recently introduced, you can now battle against your friends and NPC team leaders.
-You can receive rewards from these battles up to three times per day for real players and one time per day for NPC’s.
-On Community Day, you can usually earn a good amount of Sinnoh Stones through battling with other trainers so make sure to check the events page to see when the next one takes place.
+You can receive rewards from these battles up to three times per day for real players and one time per day for NPCs.
+On Community Day, you can usually earn a good amount of Sinnoh Stones through battling with other trainers., so be sure to check the events page to see when the next one takes place.

 Currently, the only way to get the new Unova Stone item is through what are known as a Research Breakthroughs.
 These are the 7 stamp slots at the top of the research tab, and you earn one of these per day when turning in a Field Research task.
 Once you turn in your seventh (not necessarily in a row), the Research Breakthrough box can be opened, giving you a chance at a Unova Stone, Sinnoh Stone, or some non-evolution items like Rare Candy and Pokeballs.

 While largely unheard of before the reveal of the Regiggigas ticketed event, it’s now possible to get a few rare evolution items like Unova and Sinnoh Stones by opening your wallet at the right time.